naeemsifat/Spring-Security/README.md

 1. Clone this repository : https://github.com/naeemsifat/Spring-Security.git
 2. Go to the master branch
 3. Build and run the project.
-4.Access the Swagger UI on: http://localhost:8080/swagger-ui/index.html
+4. Access the Swagger UI on: http://localhost:8080/swagger-ui/index.html
-5.Test the provided API endpoints for data processing.
+5. Test the provided API endpoints for data processing.

 ## Third-Party Libraries/jar